 MHP recently announced plans to launch another branch in the EU´s market.
 After enterprises in the Netherlands and Slovakia, this will bring further expansion to the west.

-Lawsuit held with activists from Vinnytsia is one of many recent cases of environmental persecution associated with the MHP.
-Except of verbal threats or surveillance, Ecoaction monitorized several cases of beating of anti-MHP activists.
+The lawsuit held with activists from Vinnytsia is one of many recent cases of environmental persecution associated with the MHP.
+In addition to verbal threats and surveillance, Ecoaction monitored several cases of assualt of anti-MHP activists.
 The cases were in cooperation with Czech NGO Arnika published on stop-persectuion.org.
-Persecution of environmental activists is an upgrowing phenomenon both in EU and non-EU countries.
-In reaction almost fifty world countries associated with the Aarhus Convention on environmental democracy published a firm statement for stronger protection and casted off Belarus for a concrete case of oppression.
+Persecution of environmental activists is growing phenomenon both in EU and non-EU countries.
+In reaction, almost fifty world countries associated with the Aarhus Convention on environmental democracy published a firm statement for stronger protection and cast off Belarus for a concrete case of oppression.